TheMelodyOfCode/Rick-and-Morty-Cards/README.md

 The project on the master branch, was made with class components.

-The main focus about, what to understand and learn form the master branch project was the following:
+The main focus about, what to understand and learn form the master branch project was:
 React Components and their lifecycle, how they render, how they rerender and the basic composition patterns one needs for REACT.

 Setting up a webserver and routing system with Node.js in order to create and implement a database in React